aaditagarwal/CreditSuisse-gcc-2021/README.md

 Each question of the repository:
 - Contains the problem statement as a Markdown file.
-- COntains the CPP solution to the question.
+- Contains the CPP solution to the question.